Dug-F/CookiesCookbook/README.md

 The app is extremely simple to use.
 Run the app and choose one or more ingredients to add.
 When you have finished adding ingredients, press Enter and the recipe is saved to a flle.
 The next time the app is run, each stored recipe is read from the file and displayed before allowing you to add ingredients for a new recipe.

 The format for the file store is set by the value of fileType in Program.cs:
-- if it is set to FileType.Json, the file store will have the suffix.json and be in JSON format
+- if it is set to FileType.Json, the file store will have the suffix .json and be in JSON format
-- if it is set to FileType.Text, the file store will have the suffix.txt and be in plain text format
+- if it is set to FileType.Text, the file store will have the suffix .txt and be in plain text format

 [Back to top](#cookie-cookbook-challenge-project)